 Fat Buddha in Newcastle

-Domed skylights allowed daylight to flood into the high-ceilinged dining room as I chatted with Walter.
+Domed skylights allowed daylight to flood into the dining room as I chatted with Walter.
 The bar, at the front of the room, is by a window providing views onto Pilgrim Street.

 The revamped Fat Buddha menu has retained several of the dishes that have proved popular, including honey chilli chicken plus sweet and sour chicken.